We want our heritage sector to continue operating and connecting to New Zealanders and visitors with our stories.

 Museum Hardship Fund

-We recognise that New Zealand’s collective cultural heritage is largely cared for by the museum sector.
+New Zealand’s collective cultural heritage is largely cared for by the museum sector.
 The collections they hold and visitor experiences they provide are important elements of our national identity.

 The Museum Hardship Fund makes $2 million available through multiple funding rounds over two years.
 The contestable grants are administered by Te Papa National Service Te Paerangi.